Reports from the Bibliographic Bunker

 In the Times article, Calder states, “I am a great believer in chance… Something might come up, to keep us going.”
 Hopefully so.
 Calder also states, “I don’t think there’s ever been such a philistine era.”
 Maybe so.
 Clearly, there is a crisis in print culture at every level.
 Print is in a time of remarkable flux and change, maybe as sweeping as that of its birth in the mid-1400s with Gutenberg.
 I do not know what is going to happen and given all that I have read in books, magazines, and the Web or have heard in conversation at bookstores, libraries, and lectures, I do not think anybody else does either.
 Clearly, the history of Calder as a publisher and the current precarious position of his titles and his store are a major part of the story at every level.

 I would like to celebrate the legacy of Calder in the only way I know how by writing a little about my favorite Burroughs titles published by his company.
-In previous columns and on another page, I have written about Calder’s immense importance to Burroughs as well as the pleasures of the British firsts.
+In previous columns, I have written about Calder’s immense importance to Burroughs as well as the pleasures of the British firsts.
 So bear with me if I cover some of the same ground and at the same time fail to provide a more complete look at Calder’s relationship with Burroughs or the history of Calder as a publisher.

 As a matter of personal taste, I much prefer the paperback firsts of Burroughs over the hardcovers.
 I return again and again to the Ace and Digit Junkies, the Two Cities Minutes to Go, Auerhahn’s The Exterminator.
 Give me the Olympia Press titles over the Grove counterparts.
 The Calder editions of Burroughs’ work are in some cases an exception to that rule.
 Calder’s hardcover of Soft Machine is not one of those efforts unfortunately.
 Quite possibly, this edition is my least favorite Burroughs hardcover.
 It is the most boring design-wise.
 But don’t judge a book by its cover, because as the discussion forum makes clear, Burroughs heavily revised Soft Machine from Olympia Press to Grove to Calder.
 As a result, the British edition is invaluable and a must-have.